(Nemophila maculata ‘Five Spot’)

 (Eschscholzia californica ‘Ivory Castle’)

-Ivory Castle California Poppy is a native cool weather short-lived perennial flower that can be commonly found growing in open areas, hillsides, and along roads throughout the western United States.
-At maturity, this plant reaches the height of 12-16” and features bluish green fern-like leaves and 3” 4 petal cup-shaped white flowers that have pale yellow centers.
-This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+Ivory Castle California Poppy is a native cool-weather short-lived perennial flower that grows in open areas, hillsides, and along roads throughout the western United States.
+At maturity, this plant reaches a height of 12-16” and features bluish-green fern-like leaves and 3” 4 petal cup-shaped white flowers with pale yellow centers.
+This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!

 (Eschscholzia californica ‘Mikado’)